Gizra/og/docs/access.md

 --------------------

 There are many use cases where permissions should be altered under some circumstances to fulfill business requirements.
-Organic Groups offers ways for modules to hook into the permission system and alter the access result.
+OG offers ways for modules to hook into the permission system and alter the access result.

 ### Alter group permissions